fResult/Learn-Spring-Webflux-3.0/README.md

 ### What I Learned From Reading This Book

 - Appreciated how Spring Boot speeds up development through starter packages, auto-configuration, and easy transaction management
+- Practiced Project Reactor's core abstractions (Mono and Flux) and how they enable composition of asynchronous operations

 ### Things I Did Different and Learned Further

 - Used Gradle Kotlin DSL instead of Maven for build configuration
 - Implemented parallel Kotlin versions of all Java examples
-- Updated to Spring Boot 3.4.5 while the book uses an older Spring Boot version 2.5.0
+- Updated to Spring Boot 3.5.x while the book uses an older Spring Boot version 2.5.0
 - Adopted a monorepo approach with [Gradle multi-project builds][gradle-multiproject] to manage both Java and Kotlin implementations in a single repository

 <!-- References -->